Part III

 How you embody these energies shapes the fields you generate.

-This is the ethical crucible of the path:
+This is the ethical alembic of the path:

 To meet these forces within,